 |Motorcycle cops on Vernon Blvd. along Queensbridge Park with 59th Street Bridge in the b.g.|

-Below is a still from the final chase sequence, it's a shot taken from Wards Island and looking across the East River towards The Hell Gate and Triboro Bridges.
-Being originally a native New Yorker when I first viewed the film I noticed something off, the image is reversed.
+Below is a still from the final chase sequence, it's a shot taken from Astoria and looking across the East River towards The Hell Gate and Triboro Bridges on Wards Island.
+Being originally a native New Yorker from Astoria when I first viewed the film I recognized fa very familiar location.
+Its the North end of Shore Blvd at or beyond 20th Ave right near the Con Edison Astoria Power Plant and it's Gas Holders.